 This page outlines the performance programme, available to Scottish Archery members.

 Squad sessions are held during the indoor season in order for archers to improve their performance technique, competitive shooting, mental preparation and season planning.
-Details of how to join the Squad are contained in the documents below.
+Details of how to join the Squad are contained in the documents below along with a training diary and plan template.

 Not all archers will be able to take part in the Pathway Squad, but will also compete at a high level.
 There is some financial support available for archers performing well.
 Please see the details in the documents below;